adobebc/web-apps-sdk/module-reference/index.md

 				* Content Holder 4 *- LEVEL 3*
 					* Content Holder 5 *- WILL NOT RENDER*

-For more details on working with Modules and customizing their look and feel using layoutts, [refer to our getting started article.](http://docs.businesscatalyst.com)
+For more details on working with Modules and customizing their look and feel using layouts, [refer to our getting started article.](http://docs.businesscatalyst.com)